 Nirbhaya case: President Kovind rejects mercy plea of convict Vinay Sharma

-Ealier on Wednesday, Sharma had filed a mercy plea with the President of India and alleged he was tortured and treated inhumanely by jail authorities and inmates at Tihar.
+Earlier on Wednesday, Sharma had filed a mercy plea with the President of India and alleged he was tortured and treated inhumanely by jail authorities and inmates at Tihar.

 Nirbhaya: Pawan Gupta’s review on juvenility plea rejected by Supreme Court